Precious Paws Cat Rescue

 Top Seller

-Female - White & Black - Approx 2yrs 6mths
+Female - Tabby - Approx 2 Years

 If you can offer these kitties a forever home please do email us using the contact button or complete the forms buttons at the top of this section then send them to us by email.
 Thank you for taking the time to look at our website and hope we have inspired you for your new furbaby.